Belgian Tervuren History/Origin

 Incorporating positive reinforcement is essential in the care and grooming of these dogs.
 The Belgian Tervuren is a great family dog because they are good with older children under supervision and are excellent dogs for search and rescue.
 They learn best under firm, yet kind instruction.

-Start grooming your Tervuren when they're young to make it a positive experience.
+Start grooming your Tervuren when they’re young to make it a positive experience.
 Handle their paws, mouth, and ears frequently.
 Check for any sores, rashes, or signs of infection during grooming to catch potential health issues early.
+Additionally, focus on potty training your dog to establish good habits and maintain a clean home environment.

 Rescue organizations specialize in finding homes for Belgian Tervurens and other breeds.
 Adopting a dog from a rescue group is a rewarding way to provide a loving home to a dog in need.